SemanticBeeng/lms-clean/report.md

 LMS is reimplemented with a new frontend.
 One goal of this reimplementation is to achieve sufficient feature parity with the previous version of LMS to enable to implement meta-programs in the computation graph domain as explained further in part 3.

+LMS is mainly split into `internal/` and `common/`:

+* `common/` includes all the commodity that should be common to all DSL.
+For instance, primitive types (`Int`, `Double`, `String`, etc ...), primitive containers (`List`, `Array`) or control blocks like if-then-else.
+Common also includes a set of transformer for optimising IR.
+Those transformations include the usual compiler optimisations such as Common Subexpression Elimination, Code motion, Loop Unrolling, Dead Code Elimination and Loop Fusion.
+* `internal/` contains all the code related to the internal components of LMS such as the definition of `Expressions` or `Transformer` or `Codegen` etc ...

 The new frontend change the type of lifted type from Rep monads to a Rep context bound.
+This modifcation implies a conversion of most of `common/` and `internal/`.
+The first part of this semester project was to apply this adaptation to both `common/` and `internal/`, and to take advantage of the rewriting to apply some new ideas and concepts to LMS.
+These new ideas were thought of and discussed with the collaboration of the Delite team and the LMS author, Tiark Rompf.
+Indeed, the modifications were far from mechanical, and leveraging the new nature of lifted types, some core parts of LMS have been rethought.

+## The typeclass pattern

 A context bound in Scala is used in the typeclass pattern.

-## Typeclass pattern

-The typeclass patterns is an alternative to inheritance to write programs that can handle any type that share a common interface.
+The typeclass patterns is an alternative to inheritance to write polymorphic code knowing a given interface.
 With subtyping, we declare that if A is a child of B (A <: B), then any instance of A can be treated as B (A is a B).
-Then we can write functions that are polymorphic to the common interface of B.
+Then we can write code that is polymorphic for any child class thanks to the common interface of B.

-With the typeclass pattern, we declare that as long as there exists a typeclass instance for the right parametrized type, we can write our polymorphic function.
+With the typeclass pattern, we declare that as long as there exists a typeclass instance for the right parametrized type, we can write our polymorphic code.

+For instance, let visit the case of abstracting that some types like `Int` and `Float` are numeric and share some methods like `*` and `+`.

+The OO way is through subtyping:

 ~~~scala
 //inheritance